Malamaal Weekly: Cast

+Production

+The film was initially titled Hai Yeh Paisa.
+This movie was shot on a village set near Karaikudi, Tamil Nadu.

 Soundtrack

 Release

 The film was released on 10 March 2006.

 Critical reception

 The Hindustan Times was broadly positive about Malaamal Weekly, with two reviewers awarding it two and three stars but lauding "the sheer pleasure" of Rawal and Puri's comic performances.
 Most reviewers, however, were more negative.
 The BBC gave the film two out of five stars, citing a "weak script" and saying that the humour of Waking Ned had been "lost in translation."
 Molodezhnaja.ch concurred, repeatedly complaining that the film was too long, had only one song and the rest consisting of "repetitive scenes, long, no, endless dialogue and a poor finale," giving it 2.5 stars on the basis of "a few laughs and solid casting."

 It did at least give the single song credit for "breaking up the otherwise monotonous events"; rediff.com described it as "the worst Bollywood song ever" in addition to summing the film up as "simply pathetic."
-Priyadarshan shrugged off the poor reviews, claiming "My films have never been given good reviews in Mumbai.
-I'd get seriously worried about my films the day they're reviewed favourably."